 Mary Leonhardt graduated with her Masters of Social Work from Loyola University specializing in mental health.
 She has experience helping young adults work through a variety of issues such as anxiety, anger management, and substance use.

 Penny Scorzo McGrath: M.A.
 Mental Health Counseling from Argosy University, Sarasota, Florida (1999).
-Penny is a Licensed Clinical Professional Counselor with over 16 years of experience working with children, adolescents, and their families.
+Penny is a Licensed Clinical Professional Counselor with nearly 20 years of experience working with children, adolescents, and their families.
 Penny’s areas of specialty include Childhood Anxiety and Phobias, Childhood Grief, Sensory Integration Disorder and Parenting Challenges.
 Penny also sees adults who are experiencing transitions in their lives such as grief and loss, parenting special needs children, separation and divorce.
 Penny utilizes a systemic approach to recognizing the strengths of her clients and together they find strategies to encourage improved mental health.
-Penny sees her role as a therapist is to “widen the lens” that her clients are currently viewing from in order to shift their perspective to a fuller view of what their possibilities are.
+Penny sees her role as a therapist is to “widen the lens” that her clients are currently viewing from in order to shift their perspective to a fuller view and be able to explore possibilities.
 She has office hours both at the LaGrange and Oak Lawn offices of Genesis.

 M.A. from Roosevelt University in Clinical Psychology.
 Jon is a Licensed Professional Counselor who works with children, adolescents, and adults.
 While largely drawing from Cognitive Behavioral Therapy techniques and concepts, Jon sees the benefits of incorporating other theories when working with clients.
 He has experience working with depression, anxiety, family difficulties, parenting support, low self-esteem, and life transitions.

 Jon encourages clients to see their world through different perspectives to examine the roots of their difficulties and how best to handle them.
 He believes finding balance in life is an uplifting and empowering experience.